Make some sweet money moves and improve your relationship by tackling one of these financial goals for married couples together.

 Take a minute to write down all the different parts of your money system – I actually like to draw this part, because it shows me which accounts are connected to which others, and where some of the weaknesses are.

-Ours looks something like this (excuse the handwriting…it’s a darn good thing I can type my thoughts out instead of write you all a letter!):
+Ours looks something like this (excuse the handwriting…it’s a darn good thing I can type my thoughts out instead of writing you all a letter!):

 Pay attention to the following:

-• Financial apps used individually, and couple’s budgeting apps used together
+- Financial apps are used individually, and couples’ budgeting apps are used together

 Hint: here’s my couples financial planning worksheet to help with this.